ipfs/rainbow/docs/headers.md

 If the value is `true` the associated request will skip the local block cache and leverage a separate in-memory block cache for the request.

-This header is not respected unless the request has a valid `Authorization` header
+Will error unless the request has a valid `Authorization` header

 See [`RAINBOW_TRACING_AUTH`](./environment-variables.md#rainbow_tracing_auth)